 If you are able to give our Lord one hour each week in Eucharistic Adoration and would like to schedule a time, please call the rectory or Paula Warnalis at 215-715-6911 to reserve your time with the Lord.

-The Blessed Sacrament is exposed in Our Lady’s Chapel from 7:00 am to 8:00 pm from Monday through Friday each and every week.
+The Blessed Sacrament is exposed in the Church from 7:00 AM to 7:00 pm from Monday and Wednesday and on Friday from 7 AM to 4 PM each and every week.
 You are welcome to share an hour with Him at any time.
 Jesus said “Peace be with you” and “Come to me, all of you who are burdened, and I will refresh you.”
 He is waiting.
 He is knocking.
 Please come and be refreshed.

 Dear Jesus, my God and Savior,